The Framework of Trust: Why My Professional Boundaries Protect Your Family

 Why Boundaries are a Parent’s Best Friend

-When parents enter Parenting Coordination (PC), they are often exhausted.
-You are likely looking for a referee, a tie-breaker, and—most of all—someone who can finally bring some stability to the chaos.
+When parents enter Parenting Coordination, they are often exhausted.
+You are likely looking for a referee, a tie-breaker, and someone who can finally bring some stability to the chaos.

-As your Parenting Coordinator, my job is to help you resolve disputes without the soul-crushing delays and costs of a courtroom.
-To do that effectively, I have to work within a very specific set of professional "guardrails."
+As your PC, my job is to help you resolve disputes without the delays and costs of a courtroom.
+To do that effectively, I have to work within a very specific set of professional guardrails.
 To a parent in the heat of a dispute, these rules can sometimes feel rigid.

 However, these boundaries are actually my most important tool for helping your family.
 Here is why my professional standards are designed to protect you.